 Today is Day 51 since I started publishing a blog post every day.

-I started the challenge to improve writing, gain clarity of thoughts and improve communication skills and so on.
+I started the challenge to improve my writing, gain clarity of thoughts, improve communication skills, and so on.

 I posted about the whole reasons and my frustration over writing in my Day 1 post here.

 Below are popular blog posts from the past 50 days of writing every day.